Fleatech-Sci/webthing-arduino-0.3.0/README.md

 ======================

-This fork will host updated versions of Thing.h and ESPWebThingAdapter.h [Will be uploaded by 13th April] to fulfill the API updates for ArduinoJson 7.x.x, ESPAsyncWebServer 3.7.2 and esp32 3.1.3.
+This fork will host updated versions of Thing.h and ESPWebThingAdapter.h to fulfill the API updates for
+ArduinoJson 7.x.x, ESPAsyncWebServer 3.7.2 and esp32 3.1.3.

 EthernetWebThingAdapter.h and WiFiWebThingAdapter.h have NOT been updated as yet.